Pastor Patricia Hinker, Interim Senior Pastor

 The winner of the 2015 National American Choral Directors Association Graduate Student Conducting Competition, Phillip sings professionally, adjudicates vocal festivals, and frequently appears as throughout the US as a guest clinician.
 Recently, he served as a Conducting Fellow at the Oregon Bach Festival and traveled to Germany to participate in the Weimar Bach Cantata Academy under the baton of Helmut Rilling, and England to participate in the C S Lewis Choral Institute in Cambridge and Oxford.

 Phillip enjoys biking, jogging, and all things related to sports and food.
 He believes every person can experience great joy through singing and passionately encourages exploration of body, mind, and voice through corporate singing experiences.
-Phillip lives in St. Louis Park with his wife, Michelle and their son, Malachi.
+Phillip lives in St. Louis Park with his wife, Michelle; their son, Malachi and their daughter Lydia Grace.

 Michelle Shoultz, Director of Children’s Choirs